gildas-lormeau/zip.js/README.md

 // Write the zip file
 // ----

-// Creates a TransformStream object where the zip content will be written. const zipBlobWriter = new TransformStream();
+// Creates a TransformStream object where the zip content will be written in the writable property. const zipFileWriter = new TransformStream();
-// Creates a Promise object resolved to the zip content returned as a Blob object. const zipBlobPromise = new Response(zipBlobWriter.readable).blob();
+// Creates a Promise object resolved to the zip content returned as a Blob object via the readable
+// property of zipFileWriter.
+const zipFileBlobPromise = new Response(zipFileWriter.readable).blob();
 // Creates a Reader object containing a readable property.
-This property is a ReadableStream object
+This property is set to a ReadableStream
-// storing the text of the entry to add in the zip (i.e. "Hello world!"). const helloWorldReader = { readable: new Blob(["Hello world!"]).stream() };
+// object  storing the text of the entry to add in the zip (i.e. "Hello world!"). const helloWorldReader = { readable: new Blob(["Hello world!"]).stream() };

-// Creates a ZipWriter object writing data via zipBlobWriter, adds the file "hello.txt" containing
+// Creates a ZipWriter object writing data via zipFileWriter, adds the file "hello.txt" containing
-// the text "Hello world!" via helloWorldReader in the zip, and closes the writer. const zipWriter = new ZipWriter(zipBlobWriter);
+// the text "Hello world!" via helloWorldReader in the zip, and closes the writer. const zipWriter = new ZipWriter(zipFileWriter);
 await zipWriter.add("hello.txt", helloWorldReader);
 await zipWriter.close();

-// Retrieves the Blob object containing the zip content. const zipBlob = await zipBlobPromise;
+// Retrieves the Blob object containing the zip content. const zipFileBlob = await zipFileBlobPromise;

 // Uncomment the following code to download the zip file (in a browser)
 //
 // const anchorElement = document.createElement("a");
-// anchorElement.href = URL.createObjectURL(zipBlob);
+// anchorElement.href = URL.createObjectURL(zipFileBlob);
 // anchorElement.download = "hello.zip";
 // anchorElement.click();
 //